jackiehjm/stx-docs/doc/source/storage/kubernetes/configure-the-internal-ceph-storage-backend.rst

         CephFS is configured, an MDS is deployed automatically along with each node that has been configured to run a Ceph Monitor.

 #.
-Configure Ceph OSDs.
+Configure Ceph |OSDs|.
 For more information, see :ref:`Provision
     Storage on a Controller or Storage Host Using Horizon
     <provision-storage-on-a-controller-or-storage-host-using-horizon>`.